OpenDataology/website/content/en/docs/components/pipelines/tutorials/api-pipelines.md

 dsl-compile --py ${PIPELINE_FILE} --output ${PIPELINE_NAME}.tar.gz
 ```

 After running the commands above, you should get two files in your current directory: `sequential.py` and `sequential.tar.gz`.
-Run the following command to deploy the generated `.tar.gz` file as you would do using the [Kubeflow Pipelines UI](/docs/components/pipelines/sdk/build-component/#deploy-the-pipeline), but this time using the REST API.
+Run the following command to deploy the generated `.tar.gz` file as you would do using the [OpenDataology Pipelines UI](/docs/components/pipelines/sdk/build-component/#deploy-the-pipeline), but this time using the REST API.

 ```
 SVC=localhost:8888